 Figure 4: Sensitivity analysis for population access in Zanzibar based on varying ITN median lifespans.
-This model include the CD and hotspot nets, and adjust the 2016 UCC in each case to reach 90% population access, and the 2017 CD net inputs to reach 85% population access, per Table 3.
+This model includes the CD and hotspot nets, and adjusts the 2016 UCC in each case to reach 90% population access, and the 2017 CD net inputs to reach 85% population access, per Table 3.

 Important note on survey estimates in Figure 3: